Updated on 23rd August, 2023 by Martin Astley

 - Do not block flues, air vents, air bricks, or any other ventilation system built into your home.

-- Have a gas appliance and boiler serviced every 12 months.
+- Have a gas appliance and an annual boiler service every 12 months.

 - Buy an audible carbon monoxide alarm and fit this in every room containing a fuel-burning appliance.